-The session_id is the start time of the session in milliseconds since epoch (Unix Timestamp).
-All events within the same session will share the same session_id.
-If you are our SDKs, sessions are tracked automatically.
-If you are sending Amplitude using our HTTP API, you will have to explicitly set the session_id field to track sessions.
+The Session ID is the start time of the session in milliseconds since epoch (Unix Timestamp).
+All events within the same session will share the same Session ID.
+If you are our SDKs, then sessions are tracked automatically.
+If you are sending Amplitude using our HTTP API, then you will have to explicitly set the Session ID field to track sessions.

 Table of Contents

 - Timeout Windows

 The property 'Session ID' is used to track session data.
 The Session ID is the start time of the session in milliseconds since epoch (Unix Timestamp).
 All events with the same Session ID that are sent by a certain user are in the same session.
 The Session ID does not need to be unique across multiple users.